Steampunk1453/store-checkout-service/README.md

 # store-checkout-service

-Back-End service checkout store with Java 11, Spring Boot, JWT, H2 and Swagger
+Back-End service checkout store with Java 11, Spring Boot, JWT, H2, Aspectj and Swagger

 * For testing and view the code in the project I recommend using the IntelliJ IDE (free Community or Ultimate edition)